saprimad/RedScrap/paper.md

 Netnography has become an essential approach for understanding online communities and public discourse.
 Reddit, as a platform centered around interest-based subreddits and largely anonymous user interactions, offers a valuable source of user-generated content for such studies.
 However, manual data collection from Reddit can be challenging for researchers unfamiliar with API interaction or data extraction methods.

 **RedScrap** is a lightweight and customizable Python tool designed to support netnographic research by automating the collection of Reddit comments and metadata.
 Developed using the PRAW (Python Reddit API Wrapper) library, RedScrap enables researchers to extract structured data from Reddit threads or subreddits, with support for filtering by keyword, post type, and date range.
-The tool outputs data in standard formats (CSV, JSON), making it suitable for qualitative coding, thematic analysis, and digital discourse studies.
+The tool outputs data in standard formats (CSV, JSON), making it suitable for qualitative coding, thematic analysis, and digita...

 ## Statement of Need